 The reproductive system of both males and females are specialized in function and that they only work with the specific gender they are given to.
 While the female reproductive system is more complex as it houses the environment a fertilized egg will grow into, the male reproductive system is in no way a simple one as well.
 Perhaps, the most visible difference of the male reproductive system to that of the females is that the male have an external protruding structure.
 This external structure is situated outside of the body and consists of the penis, the testicles, and the scrotum.

-The penis is possibly the most notable of all parts of the male reproductive system as it is the organ that is used for sexual intercourse.
+The penis is possibly the most notable of all parts of the as it is the organ that is used for sexual intercourse.
 The penis comprises of three main parts – the root, body, and glans.
 The root is basically what attaches the penis to the abdomen; the body (or shaft) is the main span of the penis when erect; and the glans is the head of the penis located at the tip of the shaft.
 The glans contains a good number of nerve endings and is normally covered with a loose skin which is often removed during circumcision.
 The glans contains an opening at the topmost portion which is the opening of the tube called urethra.
 This tube is responsible for the transport of both semen and urine.
 When a man reaches sexual climax, semen will be expelled via this tube.

 The interesting part about the urethra is that neither sperm nor urine get mixed up despite being dispensed off by the same tube.
 This is because when the penis is erect, urine will not be able to pass through.
 Oppositely, when the penis is limp, semen will not be able to pass going out.